10 Best AWS RDS Alternatives for Managed Postgres (Reviewed)

 Best for

 Teams with time-series, metrics, or analytics workloads that want Postgres tuned for that kind of data.
-For an everyday transactional app, a general-purpose managed Postgres is simpler and usually cheaper.
+We would steer an everyday transactional app elsewhere, since a general-purpose managed Postgres is simpler and usually cheaper for that job.
+At $30 a month to start, it is the highest entry price on this list.
+Public docs also point to a cloud-provider path rather than a simple city list, so confirming an exact region takes an extra step.

 Managed Postgres providers at a glance